InductiveComputerScience/i-slash-x86/language.md

-# A Simple Way to Create a Powerfull Language
+# A Simple Way to Create a Powerful Language

 The following is a description of a simple way to create a powerful programming language.
 It uses few traditional techniques, but instead translates a program almost directly to assembly/machine code.